 Kansas food stamps help families afford groceries and other food items.
 This benefit, also known as the Supplemental Nutrition Assistance Program (SNAP), is administered at the state level by the Department for Children and Families (DCF).
 It is important to note that, in Kansas, this benefit is officially referred to as the Food Assistance Program.

 Once you apply for benefits, you will receive a plastic card that works like a debit card.
-Each month, benefits will be loaded onto this electronic benefit transfer (EBT) card, making it easier to afford groceries and other food items.
+Each month, benefits will be loaded onto the electronic benefit transfer (EBT) card, making it easier to pay for groceries and other food items.
 Below, learn more about the SNAP program in Kansas and discover how you can qualify and apply for benefits.

 Learn About Kansas Food Stamps Requirements